CanCrusher42/usb-to-serial-rs485-Converter-non-isolated/README.md

 - If you are **using an existing RS485 communication software(closed source,binary exe)**.
 	- Please note that our USB to RS485 converter uses **RTS and DTR signals to control ~RE and DE pins** to control RS485 communication direction.
-	- Please refer to the below block diagram or Circuit.Make sure that your software binary uses the same pins to control the direction.
+	- Please refer to the below **block diagram or Circuit**.
+	- Make sure that your software binary uses the same pins to control the direction.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------